 Readers are introduced to Mr. Brown, one of Auggie’s teachers.
 He teaches the kids about precepts: ”PRECEPTS = RULES ABOUT REALLY IMPORTANT THINGS!”
 They are mottos to live by, according to Mr. Brown.
 The first precept of the year (and a theme of the book) is, “WHEN GIVEN THE CHOICE BETWEEN BEING RIGHT OR BEING KIND, CHOOSE KIND.”

-Auggie meets a new friend, Summer, who sits with him at lunch.
+At lunch, Auggie meets a new friend, Summer, who sits with him.
 He also hangs out with Jack a lot.
 He works hard in school and experiences many happy firsts, all while feeling that people are judging him.
 While most of his time is happy, Auggie has one particularly painful experience on Halloween.
 When Auggie changes his costume at the last minute, the other students don’t realize it is him.
-Auggie overhears Julian saying he would kill himself if he had a face like Auggie’s.
+Auggie overhears Jack, who was egged on by Julian, saying that he would kill himself if he had a face like Auggie’s.
 Auggie is so upset, he has to go home sick.

 The remaining chapters show readers how some of the other characters perceive Auggie.
 They capture the different feelings and emotions children experience when interacting with people who are different.
 These chapters portray many perspectives on bullying and dealing with bullying.

 Check out our Wonder lesson plans and activities above for students to dive deep into Auggie's world and get the most out of this beloved book.
 Activities include storyboard ideas for creating a Wonder summary, analyze themes, and even take the fun offline with printable worksheets!